Smokybrown cockroach: Management practices

 One of the control measures to avoid these inhabitants is the use of insecticides, thereby spraying around the exterior of the house with a 3 m-wide barrier.
 In addition, it has also been suggested to use these insecticides every month in the cracks, around windows, and any other accessible entry points for these, cockroaches to enter.
-New insights have been set in using virus technology to control the smoky brown cockroach.
-The use of the densovirus is an interesting technology to use as many methods are ill-equipped to minimize the impacts of the smoky brown cockroach as they can change their sensory behavior to insecticides over time.
-In a study done, when P. fuliginosa are exposed to the artificially extracted densovirus from a diseased cockroach, high mortality occurred with exposure to low doses.
-The use of a biocontrol agent rather than insecticides is more advantageous as it is safer for humans and other organisms indirectly affected, additionally, targets P. fuliginosa directly.
+New insights have been set in using virus technology to control the smokybrown cockroach.
+The use of the densovirus is an interesting technology to use as many methods are ill-equipped to minimize the impacts of the smokybrown cockroach as they can change their sensory behavior to insecticides over time.
+In a study done, when V. fuliginosa are exposed to the artificially extracted densovirus from a diseased cockroach, high mortality occurred with exposure to low doses.
+The use of a biocontrol agent rather than insecticides is more advantageous as it is safer for humans and other organisms indirectly affected, additionally, targets V. fuliginosa directly.